 Orthostatic pneumonia is one of the causes of chest pain immediately after gastric sleeve surgery.
 This often results from a prolonged stay in bed.
 Prolong recumbent position leads to stasis of fluid in the lungs, thus creating an enabling environment for the growth and multiplication of bacteria.
 The symptoms include chest pain, cough, difficulty with breathing, fever, etc. A plain chest radiograph will confirm the diagnosis.
 Treatment is with appropriate antibiotics based on microbiological analysis of the sputum.
 Early ambulation and incentive spirometry are the defensive options.

 Another type of chest pain in patients who have had gastric sleeve surgery is heartburn.
 This is a burning sensation that is felt behind the breastbone.
 It is worse in a recumbent position.
 Heartburn in this group of patients is caused by gastroesophageal reflux disease (GERD).
-This is a condition characterized by reflux of the acidic contents of the stomach into the lower part of the esophagus leading to irritation and erosion of the lower esophageal wall as the lining of the esophagus is not adapted for an acidic environment.
+This is a condition characterized by reflux of the acidic contents of the stomach into the lower part of the esophagus leading to irritation and erosion of the more moderate esophageal wall as the lining of the esophagus is not adapted for an acidic environment.

 Although some obese individuals have this heartburn before surgery, gastric sleeve surgery can have variable effects.
 While some may have a reduction in the severity of their symptoms, others may have it worsened while those that never experienced heartburn before surgery may develop it after surgery.

 Many explanations have been put forward as the cause of GERD in obese people and after gastric sleeve surgery.
-These include a hiatal hernia, relaxation of the esophageal sphincter, elevated intra-gastric pressure, damage to the esophageal sphincter during surgery, etc.
+These include a hiatal hernia, relaxation of the esophageal sphincter, elevated intra-gastric pressure, damage to the esophageal sphincter during operation, etc.

 Related: Gastric Sleeve Surgery Side Effects